determined-ai/determined/helm/charts/determined/README.md

 # Determined: Deep Learning Training Platform

 [Determined](https://www.determined.ai/) is an open-source deep learning training platform that makes building models fast and easy.
 Determined can be deployed directly on CoreWeave Cloud by deploying this App.
+Once deployed, the platform consumes minimal resources and incurs minimal cost.
+No GPU resources are consumed unless experiments are running.
+This prevents resource waste and idle compute compared to running experiments in Virtual Machines.
+Determined on CoreWeave supports multi GPU and multi node distributed training out of the box.
+The platform comes with support for many popular frameworks, including [GPT-Neo-X](https://github.com/determined-ai/gpt-neox) to train/finetune the [EleutherAI 20B](https://blog.eleuther.ai/announcing-20b/) model.

+The CoreWeave app allows for selection of a default region and hardware type for running experiments.
+These default selections allow users to submit experiments without any additional configuration.
+Storage volumes can also be attached, this allows for loading of training data and storage of checkpoints directly to a shared filesystem that can be mounted into Pods, Virtual Servers and File Browser (can be deployed from Apps).

-## Pre-Requisistes
+## Pre-Requisites

-- You will need object storage bucket on CoreWeave Object Storage for checkpoints. _Please contact CoreWeave support if you are having trouble._
+- You will need object storage bucket on CoreWeave Object Storage for checkpoints. _Please contact CoreWeave support to request Object Storage access_
 - Install the determined CLI via: https://docs.determined.ai/latest/interact/cli.html

 ## Installation